-Nevertheless, doubts remained.6 Nitsch (2005) found no impact for CU entries; Klein (2005) found no trade effect of dollarization episodes; and Bomberger (2003) found that a simple time trend eliminated the effect for the UK colonial sample (one-fifth of the total switches in GR 2002).
-Thom and Walsh (2002) noted that many CU exits had obvious omitted variables such as wars of independence and communist takeovers.
-Berger and Nitsch (2008) considered early evidence on the euro and argued that, given the long history of European trade integration, the key question is whether the euro increased trade relative to the long-run trend.
-They found that it did not.7 Klein and Shambaugh (2006) found that hard currency pegs have a much smaller impact on trade than currency unions, and that indirect pegs - which are much more likely to be random - have no effect on trade at all.
+Nevertheless, doubts remained.
+Nitsch (2005) finds no impact for CU entries; Klein (2005) finds no trade effect of dollarization episodes; and Bomberger (2003) finds that a simple time trend eliminated the effect for the U.K. colonial sample (one-fifth of the total switches in GR 2002).
+Thom and Walsh (2002) notes that many CU exits coincided with obvious omitted variables such as wars of independence and communist takeovers.
+Berger and Nitsch (2008) consider early evidence on the Euro and argued that, given the long history of European trade integration, the key question is whether the Euro increased trade relative to the long-run trend.
+They find that it did not.
+Klein and Shambaugh (2006) found that hard currency pegs have a much smaller impact on trade than CUs, and that indirect pegs-which are much more likely to be random-have no effect on trade at all.

-Campbell (2013) drew on these insights, showing that the apparent impact of CUs on trade was sensitive to: (a) excluding the CU observations coterminous with other major political events or missing data, (b) including a UK colony time trend, and (c) clustering the standard errors.
-He also found it possible to arrive at point estimates of CUs on trade that are negative and insignificant by controlling for trends.
-However, GR (2016) responded with a data set extended to 2013 (an additional 16 years of data), that included 423 bilateral CU switches compared to 136 in GR (2002).8 In addition, several other recent prominent papers have found evidence for large CU effects, including Saia (2017) and Larch et al. (Forthcoming), even if the latter finds no effect for the euro predated GR (2002), and greatly reduced or eliminated the estimated impact on smaller datasets.
+Campbell (2013) draws on these insights, showing that the apparent impact of CUs on trade was sensitive to (a) excluding the CU observations coterminous with other major political events or missing data, (b) including a U.K.-colony time trend, and (c) clustering the standard errors.
+He also finds it possible to arrive at point estimates of CUs on trade that are negative and insignificant by controlling for country-pair trends.

+3. In addition, Persson (2001) and Pakko and Wall (2001) followed Rose's (2000) original paper but predated GR (2002), and they greatly reduce or eliminate the estimated impact on smaller data sets.

-^{5.} The result appeared robust enough that in 2005, Harvard's Jeff Frankel called Rose's discovery of the large apparent impact of CUs on trade the most significant finding in International Macroeconomics in the preceding ten years.
-On the other hand, worried about the endogenous nature of CUs, Alesina et al. (2002) and Barro and Tenreyro (2007) opted for geographic instrumental variable approaches, finding that CUs actually increase trade on a 14-fold and a 7-fold basis.
+4. The result appeared robust enough that in 2005, Harvard's Jeff Frankel called Rose's discovery of the large apparent impact of CUs on trade the most significant finding in international macroeconomics in the preceding ten years.
+On the other hand, worried about the endogenous nature of CUs, Alesina et al. (2002) and Barro and Tenreyro (2007) opted for geographic IV approaches, finding that CUs actually increase trade on a 14-fold and a 7-fold basis, respectively.

-^{6.} For example, Baldwin (2006) wrote an influential overview of the literature, providing several reasons why the larger estimates of the impact of CUs on trade were unreliable, and concluding that the euro might have increased trade by a still-sizeable 5-10%.
-Additionally, Bun and Klaassen (2007) include dynamic controls and shrink the CU impact to a precisely estimated 25%.
+5. For example, in an influential overview of the literature Baldwin (2006) provides several reasons why the larger estimates of the impact of CUs on trade were unreliable, concluding that the Euro might have increased trade by (a still-sizeable) 5% to 10%.
+Bun and Klaassen (2007) include dynamic controls and shrink the CU impact to a precisely estimated 25%.

-^{7.} Santos Silva and Tenreyro (2009) also found no effect of the euro on trade.
-In a meta-analysis, Havránek (2010) found systematic evidence of publication bias for the euro studies, as well as a mean impact of just 3.8% versus over 60% for earlier non-euro episodes.
-De Sousa (2012) argued that the impact of CUs on trade has dampened over time due to improvements in financial technology, yet there was also little measured impact in the prewar era according to Wolf and Ritschl (2011).
+6. Santos Silva and Tenreyro (2009) also find no effect of the Euro on trade.
+In a meta-analysis, Havránek (2010) find systematic evidence of publication bias for the Euro studies, as well as a mean impact of just 3.8% versus over 60% for earlier non-Euro episodes.
+De Sousa (2012) argues that the impact of CUs on trade has dampened over time due to improvements in financial technology, yet there was also little measured impact in the prewar era, according to Wolf and Ritschl (2011).
 López-Córdova and Meissner (2003) find mixed support.